Hebrew Bible

 Why Some Jews Fast In Honor of Queen Esther & Where the Tradition Comes From

-March 21, 2024, is the Fast of Esther on the Jewish calendar in preparation for the holiday of Purim.
+The day of March 13, 2025, until nightfall is the Fast of Esther on the Jewish calendar in preparation for the holiday of Purim, which starts that evening.

 Read about this special tradition, why some Jews fast in honor of Queen Esther, and why it’s an especially meaningful and spiritual day for some Jewish women!